WhitLib/school-district-analysis/README.md

 ### 2.1 How is the district summary affected?

-The changes between the original and recreated school district summary only differ slightly.
+The changes between the original and recreated school district summary only differ slightly -

+- the Average Math Score for the school district decreased by **0.1** from 79.0 to 78.9;
+- % Passing Math decreased by **0.2** from 75% to 74.8%;
+- % Passing Reading decreased by **0.3** from 86% to 85.7%; and
+- % Overall Passing decreased by **0.1** from 65% to 64.9%.

 Images of the two DataFrames are portrayed below:

 #### Original:
 <img width="922" alt="Screen Shot 2022-02-01 at 6 54 01 PM" src="https://user-images.githubusercontent.com/95978097/152086127-d03b5cc5-e289-4fff-af68-d3bb45dffb46.png">